music dictionary : As - As

 aseadamente(Spanish) cleanly

-asear(Spanish) wash, clean, tidy up
+asear(Spanish) to wash, to clean, to tidy up, to straighten up

 a secco(Italian) (painting) on dry plaster